Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Conditions for stabilizing control of continuous-time systems

-for some fixed $t \in [0,T]$.
-It can be observed that these expressions are analogous to the conditions for stability of discrete-time systems obtained in \cite[Theorem 16]{vanWaardeEisTreCam2020}, where $\Gamma$ takes the role of a right inverse of $\mathcal{H}_T(x(t))$.
+for some fixed $t \in [0,T]$, which are also special cases of (\ref{constabu})-(\ref{constabdx}) for $v \equiv 0$.
+Notice that these expressions are analogous to the conditions for stability of discrete-time systems obtained in \cite[Theorem 16]{vanWaardeEisTreCam2020}, where $\Gamma$ takes the role of a right inverse of $\mathcal{H}_{\mathcal{T}}(x(t))$.

-A final comparison of interest can be made with the results in \cite{EisingCor2023}, where informativity for stabilization of continuous-time systems was studied.
-There, the authors consider a system affected by disturbances as in (\ref{nsys}), where the disturbance is assumed to satisfy the inequality